code-pride/DailyAdvisorCompose/README.md

 to get all needed repos.

 After pulling all needed repos, create `.env.development` file in *DailyAdvisor-API* folder, and insert special credential for your development. (ready to use `.env.development` file is available on dropbox)

+Make sure, that downloaded file have 'dot' as first char in file name.
+If not, add one.

 ### Development